Inertia.js in Rails: a new era of effortless integration

 (Another interesting topic worth your time is error handling docs in general.)

-Next, let’s take a look at the app/frontend/pages/Post/Edit.jsx component:
+And now, let’s take a look at the app/frontend/pages/posts/edit.jsx component:

 export default function Edit({ post }) {